department-of-veterans-affairs/vets-website/certs/README.md

 authority.

-Used in src/site/stages/build/drupal/api.js line 54 if using the SOCKS proxy:
+Used in [the Drupal client](https://github.com/department-of-veterans-affairs/vets-website/blob/master/src/site/stages/build/drupal/api.js)'s `proxyFetch` function when using the SOCKS proxy.
 ```
 async proxyFetch(url, options = {}) {
       if (this.usingProxy) {